Key Takeaways

 $2,500

-Step 6: Submit required documents
+Step 6: Submit Required Documents

-Documents for an H1B Visa Transfer
+Required Documents for H1B Visa Transfer

 Submit copies of the following documents for H1B transfer to the USCIS processing center:

-• Current H1B visa
+• Current H1B visa and passport

-• Social Security Card
+• Social Security card

-• Form I-94
+• Form I-94 (Arrival/Departure Record)

 • Recent pay stubs